Code-Institute-Submissions/NewSite/README.md

  * Visitors can navigate to any part of the app via the index frame
  * Visitors can watch a short movie showcasing what the business does
- * Visitors can fill out abooking form to enquire about availability
+ * Visitors can fill out a booking form to enquire about availability

 ## Tech Used